 Getting Materials from Other Libraries

-Our SUNY libraries work together to provide fast, easy access to millions of physical items in our catalogs through Resource Sharing.
+Our SUNY libraries work together to provide fast, easy access to millions of physical and digital items in our catalogs through Resource Sharing.

-When you search for a book in Primo, you’ll be able to see if there are other SUNY campuses who own a physical copy they can lend.
+When you search for a book/chapter or article in Primo, you’ll be able to see if there are other SUNY campuses who own it.
 Log in to Primo with your SITNet ID to make your Resource Sharing request.

-You’ll be sent an email when your item arrives, and it will be available for pickup at the Cayan Library circulation desk or mailed directly to you.
+You’ll be sent an email when your item arrives, and it will be available for pickup at the Cayan Library circulation desk, or emailed directly to you.

 When you need to request a journal article, book chapter, or conference proceedings, or when you need to request a book that isn’t held in any SUNY library, your request is processed through ILLiad.